6 Ways to Keep the Spark Alive in Your Relationship After Baby

-The key, McClure adds, is to “keep in mind the things that you both loved to do before you were parents” — whether that’s unwinding with a Vampire Diaries marathon for two, or cooking up a storm together on Sundays.
+“Sex shouldn’t be the only way to keep your relationship healthy and strong,” he adds.
+(But it can help!)
+The key, he says, is to “keep in mind the things that you both loved to do before you were parents,” whether that’s unwinding with a favorite TV show or cooking up a storm together.

 “My husband and I used to have sex in the closet at our house,” says Emma B. “Don’t ask me why, but that’s just where we would go when the baby was sleeping.
 We felt like it was the one room in the house that wasn’t littered with toys and receiving blankets.
 It wasn’t very big, and we usually just used the room for quickies, but that was our kid-free space.”

-Jolene H. says that she and her partner would “call a babysitter and go to a movie.
+Jolene H. says she and her partner would “call a babysitter and go to a movie.
 We would make-out like teens.
 It was hilarious!
 We even got caught once.”

 While it’s okay to not have as much sex as you used to, McClure says new parents shouldn’t start leaning on baby as a reason to dismiss sex altogether.
 “Just because you’re not having as much sex as maybe you’d like to doesn’t mean you’re a failure,” he says.
 The exciting (and important) part is that you both try to have that passion with each other—even if baby does start screaming halfway through.